Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 And so this is, I think, one of the reasons why they so despise George W. Bush, because he's open about his faith.

-He's open about practicing it, and he's open about how important it is to him.
+And he's open about how important it is to him.

-Here's McCain with his answer to this, which bam bam, it just came right in have to stop and think about it.
+Here's McCain with his answer to this, which bam, bam, he just came right.

-Ooh, geez, what is this?
+Ooh, geez, what does this mean?

 Obama, well, Jesus Christ died for my sins.

-I mean, this is you know, this is seven-year-old Sunday school stuff that he's coming out with.
+I mean, this is, you know, this is seven-year-old Sunday school stuff that he's coming out with.

 Let me just put it, I don't believe that's what he thinks.